FlaxEngine/FlaxDocs/manual/get-started/flax-for-ue4-devs/index.md

 }
 ```

-See [Scripting](../../scripting/index.md) documentation to learn more about C# scripts in Flax.
+See [Scripting](../../scripting/index.md) documentation to learn more about scripts in Flax.

 <hr>